MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: EXPERIMENT

-The performance increase for Claude-4-Sonnet suggests that, given sufficient context-handling capacity, the agentic model can absorb richer tool descriptions and, when blocked, actively pivot to alternative tools and strategies instead of stalling.
-Figure ~\ref{fig:simple_example} presents a case study that illustrates how Claude-4-Sonnet turns an expanded toolset from a potential liability into a clear advantage.
-The figure shows three distinct solution pathways for the user's task.
-The annotated "correct" path (green) involves using the validate and filter tools.
-In the constrained Oracle mode (red path), Claude-4-Sonnet attempts this path but fails.
-It provides an incorrect parameter type for \texttt{auth\_token}—passing a string instead of the expected boolean—which results in an authorization error and causes the model to abandon the task.
-However, in the Standard mode (blue path), Claude-4-Sonnet demonstrates adaptive problem-solving.
-After encountering the same initial failure, it leverages the larger available toolset to pivot to an entirely different tool, \texttt{fetch}.
-By using this alternative approach, Claude-4-Sonnet successfully resolves the problem.
+Performance gains from Oracle to Standard for several models point to emergent solution paths in larger action spaces: with more tools available and sufficient context budget, models are better able to explore, compose, and exploit alternative tool chains rather than stall on a blocked route.
+Figure~\ref{fig:simple_example} presents a case study in which Claude-4-Sonnet turns an expanded toolset from a potential liability into a clear advantage.
+The figure depicts three distinct pathways for the same user task.
+The annotated path (green) is the canonical route, using \texttt{validate} and \texttt{filter} from the \texttt{dataviewer} MCP server.
+In the constrained Oracle setting (red), Claude-4-Sonnet initially follows this route but fails due to a type mismatch on \texttt{auth\_token}—it supplies a string instead of the required boolean—triggering an authorization error and causing the attempt to be abandoned.
+In the Standard setting (blue), after encountering the same initial failure, the model leverages the larger toolset to pivot to \texttt{fetch} and completes the task.
+This switch illustrates the ‘hacking’ behavior we observe: the model reaches the goal by switching to another solution path and bypassing the interface that had blocked the annotated path.

-The performance gap between the Oracle and Standard modes validates the effectiveness of MCPVerse.
-While most models perform adequately in the constrained Oracle mode, the Standard mode serves as a critical filter.
-It effectively distinguishes models with genuine agentic tool-use capabilities from those that falter when confronted with a larger and more complex action space.

-\textbf{Prompt-Based Function Calling vs. Native Function Calling.} To bypass native tool number limitations, we employed a prompt-based function calling method that integrates tool schemas directly into the system prompt.
-A comparison (Table~\ref{tab:fc_vs_prompt_comparison_swapped}) of this prompt-based method (Prompt) with native function calling (FC) reveals two key findings.